 “There must always be a sense of progression or movement towards definite landmarks.”

-Rhythm comes alive when it propels a listener forward through a phrase.
+Rhythm comes alive when it propels listeners forward through a phrase.

 Aside from choosing a suitable tempo, two ways to create forward motion are to steer shorter notes into longer ones and move from upbeats toward downbeats.

-In the following excerpt from Mozart’s Sonata K. 333, the gravitational tug of the downbeats pulls the melody notes in each of the bracketed groups forward.
+In the following excerpt from Mozart’s Sonata K. 333 for piano, the gravitational tug of the downbeats pulls the melody notes forward to the longer notes that conclude each bracketed group.

-Play the example—or sing the melody—and drive the shorter notes toward the longer ones that conclude each group.
+Play or sing the melody multiple times, and experiment with driving the shorter notes toward the longer ones.

 When the note values in a composition are more uniform, one way to create forward motion is to slightly extend the durations of prominent pitches and then push the subsequent ones forward.

-Repeatedly play the next example on a keyboard or cello and propel the sixteenth notes following a strong beat toward the strong beat to come.
+Repeatedly vocalize or play the next example, and propel the sixteenth notes following a strong beat toward the strong beat to come.
 For example, you might extend the duration of the sixteenth notes on the first beat of each measure and do so minutely on the third beat.

 © 2015 Gerald Klickstein